tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - todo: still need to group with existing questions (or remove if existed)
   - what would you change about your style of fathering/mothering?
   - how did you and mom keep your relationship alive while raising a family?
-  - did you enjoy being single?
-  - who first broke your heart? what happened?
-  - what makes you proud to be a man/woman?
-  - does a man "love" differently than a woman?
   - is there such a thing as a "right" war?
   - all things considered, would you rather have grown up in your world or in today's world?
   - did being a dad/mom come naturally?